top of page

 5C5G Logo.png

-5C5G.net is an online travel guide created by a group of travel enthusiasts from Hong Kong.
-Join us to explore HK from a local perspective, as well as discover all the fascinating places across Asia & beyond!
+5C5G.net is an online travel guide created by a group of travel enthusiasts based in Hong Kong, Taipei and Tokyo.
+Join us to discover all the fascinating places across Asia & beyond!

 About